Now that we have butter let’s make cookies!

 For the sweetener, I went with coconut sugar and some maple syrup.
 Maple syrup not only gives them a nice caramel flavor, it also helps them spread more.
 You start by creaming the coconut sugar, maple syrup, and vanilla extract until light and fluffy.
 Try using the best quality vanilla extract you can find.
 I have been trying a few recently to see if there were differences and for some, it’s day and night.
 The most flavorful I found is actually called vanilla bean paste, it doesn’t really have a paste texture, it’s more like a thick syrup.
 It has an incomparable aroma and you can definitely tell the difference in baked goods.
 It’s more expensive than regular vanilla extract though because it contains real vanilla seeds.

-Then, to keep the cookies gluten-free, I used brown rice + white rice flours, a tablespoon of tapioca starch, and xanthan gum to prevent them from crumbling.
+Then, to keep the cookies gluten-free, I used brown rice + white rice flours, tapioca starch, and xanthan gum to prevent them from crumbling.
 As you know gluten-free baked goods tend to crumble if you don’t add some starches or a gum.

 For the spices, you can’t go wrong with cinnamon and cardamom, especially when pecans are involved.